Digital Curation Processes at DataFirst

 DataFirst is involved in the entire Data Curation Lifecycle to support the research process.
-See how we curate data for reuse and the other services we offer as shown in our Microdata Service Model.
+See how we curate data for reuse and the other services we offer as shown in our Digital Curation Reference Model.
 This model also shows how DataFirst supports the virtuous cycle of reuse: We work with data depositors to improve the quality of their data products, based on feedback from researchers.

 Collections Policy - DataFirst accepts deposits of unit record data from census or survey research, or administrative records.